 - Reading 18

 - Speaking 26

 - Listening 21

 - Writing 24

+- or minimum total score of 573 on the paper-based test

 In addition to the above requirements, all applicants must meet the following requirements:

 - Writing proficiency as demonstrated by a onepage letter of intent. - Three faculty and/or professional recommendations; recommendation forms should document applicant's potential and/or effectiveness in specialization area and/or professional performance. - Twelve semester hours of credit in courses related to normal development and the sciences related to the use of speech, hearing, and language; three credits in speech pathology; three credits in language disorders; six credits in audiology, including three credits in aural rehabilitation; three credits in augmentative and alternative communication; 25 clinical observation hours; three credits in statistics; three credits in behavioral/social sciences; three credits in biological sciences; three credits in physical sciences; and three credits in mathematics.
 Students may make up undergraduate deficiencies.